 - The goals of problem gambling treatment; the options for treatment.

 - Spirituality and its significant role within the recovery process:the spiritual issues commonly encountered by disordered gamblers and their loved ones.

 - The unique role of certified clergy within the recovery care process.

 - Problem gambling support groups: GA; Gam-Anon; Celebrate Recovery; others.

 (Note: the clergy certification process does not train clergy to be therapists; rather, clergy will learn about treatment and what individuals in treatment may encounter as they go through the recovery process.)

 The following is an outline of the requirements for Clergy / Lay Minister Certification:

-- Documented completion of 24 hours of IGCCB Clergy/Lay Minister Certification Training requirements
+- Completion of 12 hours of IGCCB Clergy/Lay Minister Certification Training requirements

-- Adherence to a Professional Code of Ethics
+- Adhere to a Professional Code of Ethics

-- Passing score on Oral Examination based on the Core Training and Recommended Readings
+- (optional based on the training completed) Passing score on Oral Examination based on the Core Training and Recommended Readings

 Support a Good Cause